 Volunteering can help you achieve many goals.
 It not only serves the needs of other people, but it also helps you in personal and professional life.
-Volunteering inspires you to feel more confident, learn teamwork and managing skills.
+Volunteering inspires you to feel more confident, learn teamwork and management skills.
 All skills you can apply personally and professionally.

 Volunteering can also make you feel happier as it contributes to feelings of peace and reduces stress.
 In fact, volunteering is good for your health.
 No matter what age group you are in, volunteering can bring great benefits to your life.
 So let’s discuss some major benefits of volunteering.